Bouncing on a trampoline doesn’t just provide hours of entertainment for children. They also can provide effective trampoline exercise for adults.

 Believe it or not, your flexible trampoline mat is a fantastic base for yoga!

-Not only is it gentle on your joints, the surface is soft and supportive, providing the ideal place to stretch and work out.
+Not only is it gentle on your joints, but the surface is also soft and supportive, providing the ideal place to stretch and work out.

 It's the perfect addition to any trampoline exercise workout!